oicr-gsi/cbioportal_tools/src/README.md

   -k FILE, --key FILE   The RSA key to cBioPortal.
 Should have appropriate
                         read write restrictions
-  -p, --push            Push the generated study to the cBioPortal Instance -v, --verbose         Makes program verbose
+  -p, --push            Push the generated study to the cBioPortal Instance -u URL, --url URL     Override the url for cBioPortal instance DO NOT
+                        include https
+  -v, --verbose         Makes program verbose

 Study Arguments (Required)::